 Starting Your Day With Orange Juice May Be Really Good For You, According To Science

-Though the results are modest, University of Reading researchers say that if the improvements continued, OJ drinkers could potentially reap major benefits over a longer period.
-“Small, easily administered changes to the daily diet, such as eating more flavonoid-rich fruits and vegetables, have the potential to substantially benefit brain health.
-We know that people find it difficult to sustain big changes to their diet but simple alterations are much easier to maintain permanently,” the study’s co-author Daniel Lamport said in a release.
+Dr Lamport continued: “Small, easily administered changes to the daily diet, such as eating more flavonoid-rich fruits and vegetables, have the potential to substantially benefit brain health.
+We know that people find it difficult to sustain big changes to their diet but simple alterations are much easier to maintain permanently.